nulogy/vorpal/README.md

 * Value objects.
 * Remove dependency on ActiveRecord (optimistic locking? updated_at, created_at support?
 Data type conversions?
 TimeZone support?)
 * More efficient updates (use fewer queries.)
-* Nicer DSL for specifying field that have different names in the domain model than in the DB.
+* Nicer DSL for specifying attributes that have different names in the domain model than in the DB.

 ## FAQ